-With only very limited livestock, human waste has traditionally been collected and used as fertilizer in Japan.
-Cesspits therefore collected the waste, meaning that there was a risk of falling in and possibly drowning.
-Protection was needed to avoid this dreadful fate.
-Also, with the collected waste used for fertilizer, the toilet was connected with fertility.
+There is only very limited livestock on Japan farms.
+Human waste has traditionally been collected in cesspits and used as fertilizer.
+This meant that there was a risk of falling into a cesspit and possibly drowning.
+Protection was needed against this dreadful fate.
+Also, since the collected waste was used for fertilizer, the toilet was connected with fertility in general.Japanese

 The kawaya no-kami or toilet god was asked for help.
 Special rituals at the new year asked for the kawaya no-kami to bring a good harvest.
 Keeping the toilet clean was thought to lead to more attractive children.